Shombi Sharp: Career

-On November 15, 2021, Sharp was appointed by the UN Secretary-General as UN Resident Coordinator in India.
-As UNRC, Sharp is the direct representative of the UN Secretary-General and highest ranking UN official based in the country, carrying a diplomatic rank equivalent to Ambassador of a foreign state.
-He also serves as Designated Official for Security of the UN system in country.
+Immediately prior to his appointment with UNESCAP, Sharp served as UN Resident Coordinator in India from 2021 to 2025 and UN Resident Coordinator in Armenia from 2018 to 2021.
+As UNRC, Sharp was the direct representative of the UN Secretary-General and highest ranking UN official based in the each respective country, carrying a diplomatic rank equivalent to Ambassador of a foreign state.
+He also served as Designated Official for Security of the UN system in country.